The Peninsula Film Festival (PFF) is held annually in Victoria.

 WOODLEIGH EMERGING FILMMAKER AWARD (Open to any Australian student 18 years and under) $500 CASH, entrants MUST include their date of birth to be considered in this category).

-Prizes are also awarded for Best Screenplay, Best Director, Best Actor, Best Cinematography, Best Documentary, Best International and Best Animation
+Prizes are also awarded for Best Actor, Best Cinematography, Best Documentary and Best Animation

 Films MUST be eight minutes in length or less (including credits)

-To enter your short film into Peninsula Film Festival 2019 (festival), which is run by PFF, you (Producer) must:
+To enter your short film into Peninsula Film Festival 2022 (‘Festival’), which is run by PFF, you (‘Producer’) must:

-Films that have previously been short listed as a Finalist at Film Festival Australia events (Peninsula Film Festival, Peninsula Short Film Festival, Perfect Light Film Festival) will not be considered for the Festival .
+Films that have previously been short listed at Film Festival Australia events (Peninsula Film Festival, Peninsula Short Film Festival and Perfect Light Film Festival) will not be considered for the Festival.

 2. Judging of Films

-Twenty (20) films will be chosen as finalist for viewing and judging at the Festival on the night of Saturday February 2, 2019 (or any other date PFF may nominate).
+Between twelve (12) and twenty (20) films will be chosen as finalists for viewing and judging at the Festival on the night of Saturday March 12, 2022 (or any other date PFF may nominate).

-A final 12 short listed films will be screened along with additional films chosen in the following categories – Best Animation, Best International, Best Documentary and Emerging Filmmaker (open to Australian students attending any school).
-All films (apart from Best International ) will be considered for the final 12 prior to being considered in the additional categories.
+A final twelve (12) short listed films will be screened along with a selection of additional films chosen in the following category – Emerging Filmmaker Awards (open to Australian students attending any school aged 18 years and under).
+All films will be considered for the final 12 short list prior to being considered for selection in the additional categories.

-PFF selects the judging panel to short list finalists.
-The short listed films are judged on the night, again by a panel chosen by PFF and made up of industry professionals, including actors, directors, writers, producers and others.
-The judges watch the finalist films live on the night and score them.
-PFF tallies these results and an average score for each film.
-The highest score wins.
-The judges are asked to use their own judgement and are seeking creativity, talent, sound directing, writing and producing.
+PFF will select the judging panel to judge the short list finalists.
+The short listed films will be judged on the night of the Festival, again by a panel chosen by PFF and made up of industry professionals (including actors, directors, writers, producers and others).
+The judges will watch the finalist films live on the night of the Festival and score them.
+PFF will tally these results and calculate an average score for each film.
+The highest score will win.
+The judges are asked to use their own judgement and will be evaluating the films on creativity, talent, sound directing, writing and producing.

 All prizes awarded are not transferable, exchangeable or redeemable for cash.